 - Prepare grill.

-- To prepare dressing, combine first 11 ingredients in a food processor; process until smooth.
+- To prepare the dressing, combine the first 11 ingredients in a food processor; process until smooth.

-- To prepare Jamaican pork, slice pork lengthwise, cutting to, but not through, other side.
+- To prepare Jamaican pork, slice pork lengthwise, cutting to, but not through, on the other side.

 - Open halves, laying pork flat.
 Rub 2 tablespoons dressing on pork; reserve remaining dressing.